DoctorRyner/gimel/README.md

 # Gimel

-# ALPHA RELEASE IS OUT!
+# THE FIRST ALPHA RELEASE IS OUT!
-Now I'm goint to build some infrastructure, first step to make a website with documentation, you can follow my progress here https://github.com/DoctorRyner/gimel.io
+Now I'm goint to build some infrastructure, the first step is to make a website with documentation, you can follow my progress here https://github.com/DoctorRyner/gimel.io

 Also, it can be a good example of Gimel's usage